Fränder

 Skye Consort & Emma Björling

-Emma Björling (lead voice, percussion & shruti box) is an award-winning Swedish singer, composer, and arranger, active in the renowned Scandinavian bands Kongero and Lyy.
-She has toured the world with numerous bands and stays busy on the European folk/trad scene.
-Emma is a board member of NASC (North Atlantic Song Community) and conducts workshops all over the world.
+Emma Björling (lead voice, shruti box, percussion) is an award-winning Swedish singer, composer, arranger, active in the renowned Scandinavian bands Kongero and Lyy.
+Both bands have toured the world, and are busy in the European folk-trad scene.
+Emma regularly teaches and conducts workshops all over the world.

 Kongero